nerdfiles/hypermedia-orientation/index.md

 7. CoRAL[coral]
 8. SDRSes, DeLandan simulational languages, etc.

+These languages can be interpretted in a non-denumerable many ways.
+So the context-freeness has to be given anywhere markup potentially tends away from the event of its decision bound to interactive exteriority conditioning the possibility for its emergence.

 Non-standard Link Relation concerns how we transindividuate affordances through metasymbolic expression of interiority/exteriority,